grafana/grafana/docs/sources/panels-visualizations/visualizations/_index.md

   - [Pie chart][] is typically used where proportionality is important.
   - [Candlestick][] is typically for financial data where the focus is price/data movement.
   - [Gauge][] is the traditional rounded visual showing how far a single metric is from a threshold.
-  - [Trend][] for datasets that have a sequential, numeric X that is not time.
+  - [Trend][] for datasets that have a sequential, numeric x that is not time.
 - Stats & numbers
   - [Stat][] for big stats and optional sparkline.
   - [Bar gauge][] is a horizontal or vertical bar gauge.